Things To Do

 Charles de Gaulle Airport (CDG)

-Located near Paris, it is the largest international airport in France and one of the busiest in Europe.
+Located near Paris, CDG is the largest airport in France and a major international hub, connecting travelers to various destinations worldwide.

 Walkability